Quick answer: soft wash vs pressure wash

 What is Soft Washing?

 Soft washing is a low-pressure cleaning method that relies on specialized cleaning solutions (typically containing sodium hypochlorite and surfactants) to kill mold, mildew, algae, and bacteria at their source.
+Use our soft wash mix calculator to get the right chemical ratios.
 The pressure is similar to a garden hose, making it safe for delicate surfaces.

 Soft Washing is Ideal For: